-The purchasing and supply chain pivots made in the past year created procurement departments that are likely stronger and more agile.
-Now, as COVID-19 cases recede, healthcare organizations must adapt to changing patterns in care to be prepared the next time crisis strikes.
+These purchasing and supply chain approaches created procurement departments that are likely stronger and more agile.
+Healthcare organizations must adapt to changing patterns in care to be prepared the next time crisis strikes while managing everyday operations.
 By embracing these learnings, healthcare procurement leaders can build the foundation for a more resilient, cost-effective sourcing strategy that supports the organization, healthcare workers, and their community.

 Amazon Business can help you reshape your purchasing processes and rethink not only what, but also how, your team buys.